Lists

 • List = []

-• Subsetting = a_list[index]
+• Access an element = a_list[index]

 # Get the value at the first index

-# Get the value at the fourth index
+# Get the fourth element

 Introduction to Python for Developers